⇓ Watch Video ⇓

 Is It Safe to Scoop Off Mold from Tomato Paste and Use It In Cooking?
 The Answer Is No!

 📌Why can’t we just remove the mold and use the rest of the tomato paste?
-The mold has roots called huphae, and they are invisible to us.
+The mold has roots (mold spores) called huphae, and they are invisible to us.
 We remove visible mold, but the rest of the tomato paste is infected with mold’s roots.
 Heat can’t destroy mold’s hyphae and the harmful mycotoxins they produce.
 So, moldy tomato paste should be discarded and should not be used in cooking.

-3. Freezing Tomato Paste In Large Ziplock Bag
+3. Freezing Tomato Paste In Large Ziploc Bag

 4. Freezing Tomato Paste In Baking Paper